susannapaoli/ML-classification-problem/README.md

 Each model is first evaluated using standardized hyper-parameters and cross-validation.
 After that, we move to hyper-parameter tuning, by creating a table of parameters to be tested and using then a GridSearchCV.

 Models are implemented using simple machine learning pipelines, with scalers and models.
+Finally, based on accuracy, the best model is selected